perfana/afterburner/azure/azure-deploy-docker.md

     az login

 Think of a group name and registry name.
+You can also use an existing Azure resource group.
-Use other names to prevent name clash in Azure!
+Use different names to prevent name clash in Azure!
-Also replace <your.email> your own email address:

-    export AFB_ID=$RANDOM
+    export AFBID=$RANDOM
-	export GROUP=grpafterburner$RANDOM
+	export GROUP=grpafterburner$AFBID
-	export REGISTRY_NAME=acrafterburner$RANDOM
+	export REGISTRY_NAME=acrafterburner$AFBID
-	export APP_NAME=appafterburner$RANDOM
+	export APP_NAME=appafterburner$AFBID
-	export MY_EMAIL=<your.email>
+	export MY_EMAIL=[your.email]

+The `$RANDOM` turns into a random number on the fly.
+Also replace `[your.email]` with your own email address

 Create a group in your region :